Trump administration claims it will ‘dictate’ policy to Venezuela

 “We obviously have maximum leverage over the interim authorities in Venezuela right now,” she said.

-Already, in Tuesday night post on Truth Social, Trump announced that Venezuela would be surrendering 30 to 50 million barrels of oil, so that the US could sell it on the international market.
+Already, in a Tuesday night post on Truth Social, Trump announced that Venezuela would be surrendering 30 to 50 million barrels of oil, so that the US could sell it on the international market.

 “That money will be controlled by me, as President of the United States of America, to ensure it is used to benefit the people of Venezuela and the United States,” Trump wrote.